We meet virtually every Thursday.

 Meeting once a week and open to music students who have completed grade 9 course.
 The band plays a variety of festival and pop music arranged for wind instruments.

-Practices are Tuesdays after school
+Jr Band Practices are Monday after school in room 105

 Supervisor: Mr. A. Sawzdargo